pantoska-tieto/antoskape-project/README.md

 <br/>
 Tests can be triggered from GitHub Actions workflows automatically by workflow .yaml file.
 This file contains also workflow_dispatch configuration which is used to trigger the workflow manually.
 For more details see <a href="documentation/Github_workflow_dispatch_panel.md">Github_workflow_dispatch_panel</a> guide.

+For more detailed information how to add and update application tests see <a href="documentation/Tests_user_guide.md">Tests User Guide</a>.

 <br/>

 ## NOTES